-Steps Responsibility When / Frequency 3 Chang Where Enviror condition recomm Exploration is required Manag the Exploration will be Change Request if RequiredWhere any non-compliance is identified with the Environmental Authority (EA), NCA or other approval conditions, a revised location if possible shall be recommended to the Approvals Coordinator via an Exploration and Appraisal Change Control Form.
+Where any non-compliance is identified with the Environmental Authority (EA), NCA or other approval conditions, a revised location if possible shall be recommended to the Approvals Coordinator via an Exploration and Appraisal Change Control Form.
 This form is required to be signed by the Exploration/Appraisal Manager.
 Once the revised location has been approved by the Exploration/Appraisal Manager, a desktop assessment will be prepared.
-When an activity requires relocation 4 Deskto The EE 0074- H The fol GIS da Heritag by Arro • • • • • • • • • bp Assessment DT report shall be completed using the form 99-H-FM-Environmental Desktop Assessment.
-Illowing assessments are to be completed using the ta supplied by the Department of Environment and ge Protection (DEHP), which is updated and managed bw's GIS department: The location and distance to environmental constraints, including the following: Iand features and infrastructure potential sensitive receptors topography acid sulphate soil potential soil profiles present Strategic Cropping Land watercourses, wetlands and springs HERBRECS records remnant and regrowth vegetation The location and distance to environmentally sensitive areas (ESA's) and their associated buffer zones. lowing online database searches must be aken: DEHP's Wildlife online.
+Ecologist When an activity requires relocation Upon receipt of an LAR The EDT report shall be completed using the form 99-H-FM- 0074- Environmental Desktop Assessment.
+The following assessments are to be completed using the GIS data supplied by the Department of Environment and Heritage Protection (DEHP), which is updated and managed Ecologist The location and distance to environmental constraints, including the following: land features and infrastructure potential sensitive receptors topography acid sulphate soil potential soil profiles present Strategic Cropping Land watercourses, wetlands and springs HERBRECS records remnant and regrowth vegetation The location and distance to environmentally sensitive areas (ESA's) and their associated buffer zones.
+The following online database searches must be undertaken: EPBC Protected Matters Search for assessing Matters of National Environmental Significance.
+DEHP's Wildlife online.
 The results from these online searches are included within Threatened Species Tables (Tables 1 &amp; 2) in the Desktop Assessment.
 An ESA search of the location utilising the DEHP ESA website search tool to verify all the Arrow GIS layers conform to DEHP's mapping.
-Ecologist Upon receipt of an LAR
+A high, medium or low rating will be provided for each criterion of the desktop assessment.
+The purpose of the rating is to indicate the level of risk identified to completing

 Steps Responsibility When / Frequency the project.
 Any high risk criterion of the assessment should be discussed in the summary section of the report.
-5 Production of Environmental Constraints Map An environmental constraints map will be prepared.
+5 Production of Environmental Constraints Map Ecologist During the An environmental constraints map will be prepared.
 The map will be incorporated into the Environmental Desktop Assessment report.
 It will highlight any high value regrowth, remnant vegetation, watercourses, wetlands and springs, ESA's and the associated buffers.
 This map should be at a scale sufficient to show features of the surrounding landscape.
-Ecologist During the EDT Assessment 6 Desktop Assessment Completed For large complex projects, the EDT report shall be provided to Project Managers to inform them of any issues identified.
-The Approvals Manager, project schedules and tracking programs (SPS) will be updated to indicate that the desktop assessment has been completed and the project site has passed this phase of the assessment.
-Ecologist After completion of the EDT 7 Site Validation For seismic surveys, linear infrastructure, dams and other large infrastructure projects, a site walkover will be conducted prior to the field assessment to validate features identified on the environmental constraints map.
+EDT Assessment 6 Desktop Assessment Completed Ecologist After For large complex projects, the EDT report shall be provided to Project Managers to inform them of any issues identified.
+The Approvals Manager, project schedules and tracking programs (SPS) will be updated to indicate that the desktop assessment has been completed and the project site has passed this phase of the assessment. completion of the EDT 7 Site Validation Field Ecologist After For seismic surveys, linear infrastructure, dams and other large infrastructure projects, a site walkover will be conducted prior to the field assessment to validate features identified on the environmental constraints map.
 The walk over will be coordinated by a Land Liaison Officer, ensuring site access has been obtained.
-The site validation should be conducted using a GPS tablet or software that contains: Satellite imagery with appropriate GIS layers Kilometre Points (every 1km) for seismic lines and linear infrastructure Cadastral layers Infrastructure (fences, sheds, etc.) The location, boundaries and extent of Threatened Ecological Communities, ESA's, Regional Ecosystems, watercourses and wetlands shall be confirmed.
+Ecologist completion of the EDT The site validation should be conducted using a GPS tablet or software that contains: Satellite imagery with appropriate GIS layers Kilometre Points (every 1km) for seismic lines and linear infrastructure Cadastral layers Infrastructure (fences, sheds, etc.) The location, boundaries and extent of Threatened Ecological Communities, ESA's, Regional Ecosystems, watercourses and wetlands shall be confirmed.
 The location of any fauna habitat features, including nests, dreys, burrows, hollows, logs, etc. should be identified and recorded.
-Field Ecologist Ecologist After completion of the EDT Information should be collected about the location of watercourses and wetlands with respect to their length,
+Information should be collected about the location of watercourses and wetlands with respect to their length,